Picton Property Income Reduces Share Count with Recent Buyback - TipRanks.com

 More about Picton Property Income

 Picton Property Income Limited, established in 2005, is a UK-based real estate investment trust (REIT) listed on the London Stock Exchange.
-It manages a £726 million commercial property portfolio across 47 assets with around 350 occupiers, focusing on delivering superior income returns and capital growth, particularly in the industrial sector.
-Picton is committed to a net zero carbon goal by 2040.
+The company owns and manages a £723 million commercial property portfolio across 47 assets with approximately 350 occupiers.
+Picton focuses on delivering high performance and income returns, particularly in the industrial sector, and aims to achieve net zero carbon by 2040.

 Technical Sentiment Signal: Buy